CSCfi/csc-env-eff/hands-on/singularity/singularity-tutorial.md

 export SING_IMAGE=$PWD/tutorial.sif
 singularity_wrapper exec ls $SCRATCH
 ```
-Since some modules set `$SING_IMAGE` when loaded it is a good idea to start with
+Since some modules set `$SING_IMAGE` when loaded, it is a good idea to start with
 `module purge` if you plan to use it, to make sure correct image is used.

 ## Environment variables